mbj/mutant/README.md

 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/mbj/mutant)

 Mutant is a mutation testing tool for ruby that aims to be better than existing mutation testers.

-The idea is that if code can be changed and your tests don't notice, either that code isn't being covered or it doesn't do anything.
+The idea is that if code can be changed and your tests do not notice, either that code isn't being covered or it doesn't do anything (useful).

 Mutant does currently only support 1.9 mode under rubinius or mri.
+It is a young project but already used in the DataMapper-2.0 project.

 Installation
 ------------